tc10815/BronxZooGuide/readme.md

 Many museums have cheap digital audio tours where you use an app or device where you enter numbers at stations to listen to more info about what you’re looking at.
 In NYC the Met (https://www.metmuseum.org/visit/audio-guide) and MoMA have great ones; also in France there are bunch of great ones in the Loire Valley.

 The Bronx Zoo doesn’t have an Audio Tour or anything like it (closest thing is founder William Temple Hornaday’s 1899 Guide to the New York Zoological Park; read here  https://babel.hathitrust.org/cgi/pt?id=uc1.c045667025 ).
-We’d like our Audio Tours to include both historical information about the park (which is weirdly hard to find except in primary sources like newspaper archives and Hornaday’s book; possibly because of scandals in its history – they did lots of things that wouldn’t be okay by today’s standards although they were progressive at the time) and information about the animals taken from the Encyclopedia of Life (eol.org) and Wikipedia (their information isn’t always reliable but it’s not copyrighted and worth using as long as you double check)
+We’d like our audio guide to include both historical information about the park (which is weirdly hard to find except in primary sources like newspaper archives and Hornaday’s book; possibly because of scandals in its history – they did lots of things that wouldn’t be okay by today’s standards although they were progressive at the time) and information about the animals taken from the Encyclopedia of Life (eol.org) and Wikipedia (their information isn’t always reliable but it’s not copyrighted and worth using as long as you double check)

 ![Screenshot 2](https://github.com/jrandtc/UnofficialBronxZooAudioTour/blob/master/images/drawing2.jpg) ![Screenshot 1](https://github.com/jrandtc/UnofficialBronxZooAudioTour/blob/master/images/drawing1.jpg)

 ## 1. What is/are the problem/s you want to solve?
 Please provide background based on research.

-There are currently no audiotours (or modern physical guides) to the Bronx Zoo.
+There are currently no audio guides (or modern physical guides) to the Bronx Zoo.
 Audio guides make sightseeing much more rewarding.

 ## 2. Who are the users you are targeting?
 Please use a Persona to describe your users and draw a picture of your target user.